ESTABLISHED 2006

 The bottom line

-Vaccines are considered a necessary part of equine care, but they’re not without their challenges.
+If you're on a livery yard or competing, vaccines are considered a necessary part of equine care, but they’re not without their challenges.
 Understanding the inflammatory response and taking proactive steps to support your horse’s recovery can make the process smoother for everyone involved.

 Every horse is different, so work with your vet to tailor a vaccination plan that suits your horse’s age, lifestyle, and health.
 And remember, a balanced diet and a stress-free routine are your horse’s best allies in maintaining a strong immune system - not just after vaccines, but all year round.